jsonkao/competitive-coding/README.md

 # Strategy

-1. Binary search a doable problem.
+1. Binary search for a doable problem.
 Don't start from the easiest problems.
 2. [Recipe](http://mdotsabouri.blogspot.com/2014/10/my-recipe-to-improve-your-programming.html)